abdolence/circe-tagged-adt-codec-scala3/README.md

 ![](https://github.com/abdolence/circe-tagged-adt-codec/workflows/Scala%20CI/badge.svg)

-This is a tiny (yet macro based) library to provide an efficient, type safe ADT to JSON encoder/decoder for circe with configurable JSON type field.
+This macro based library provides an efficient, type safe ADT to JSON encoder/decoder for circe with configurable JSON type field mappings.

 When you have case classes defined like this
 ```scala